MSPCA-Angell Headquarters

 Tips for Engaging Elected Officials

 Whether you plan to write a letter, make a phone call, or set up a face-to-face meeting, a little preparation can go a long way in helping you be an effective advocate for the issues that are important to you.
+These tips are geared towards Massachusetts state legislators, but general principles can be applied to other elected officials.

-Meeting With Your Legislator
+Meeting With Your Legislators

-Learn About Your Legislator
+Learn About Your Legislators

 Find out who your state legislators are at Find My Legislator and then click through to their profiles.
 Every Massachusetts citizen has one state senator and one state representative.
 The more you know about the legislator who you are going to lobby, the more effective you will be in your efforts.
 Answers to questions such as those listed below will give you a better idea of how to approach that particular legislator.